bufbuild/protobuf-es/docs/runtime_api.md

 ### PartialMessage

-The object initializers accepted by message constructors are defined by the type [`PartialMessage<T>`][src-partial-message].
-It is similar to the TypeScript built-in type `Partial`, but works recursively.

 This type is well suited in case you know the type of a message, but want to allow an instance to be given in the most flexible way.
 If you want to offer an API that lets users provide message data, consider accepting `PartialMessage<T>`, so that users can